Sport in Barcelona

 Barcelona, the capital of Catalonia, is the second largest city and metropolitan area in Spain and sixth-most populous urban area in the European Union.
 It has hosted many major international tournaments and has professional teams in different sports.

 International tournaments

-Piscines Bernat Pools, one of the arenas of 2003 World Aquatics Championships.
+Piscines Bernat Pools, one of the arenas of the 2003 World Aquatics Championships.

 Barcelona has a long sporting tradition and hosted the highly successful 1992 Summer Olympics as well as several matches during the 1982 FIFA World Cup (on the two stadiums).
 It has also hosted, among others: